majedelhelou/majedelhelou.github.io/_pages/blur_disambiguation.md

-## Closed-Form Solution to Disambiguate Defocus Blur in Single-Perspective Images
+## Closed-Form Solution to Disambiguate Defocus Blur in Single-Perspective Images (OSA, 2019)

 This is a pure optics publication, the only codes needed are for PSF estimation.
 We follow the ISO12233 Slanted Edge methodology and base our implementation on this [library](http://losburns.com/imaging/software/SFRedge/sfrmat3_post/index.html) by Peter D. Burns.